What You Need To Know About Transracial Adoption

 - When your child no longer looks like a child and is in the community without you, will they know how to respond to situations that involve micro-aggressions, implicit racial bias, and other forms of racism?

-- Will your child develop the capacity and be equipped to code switch?
+- Will your child develop the capacity and be equipped to code-switch?

-Yes, you will.
+Yes.
 Home studies are an integral part of nearly all adoptions so knowing what will be expected of you will help you prepare for what’s to come.
 Unlike what you see in movies (cough Life As We Know It cough) and TV shows, a home study is not just a quick interview with a social worker or agency rep in your living room.

 On top of the home visits and interviews, a home study process will require adoptive parents to submit documents detailing their health and income.
 They will also need to draft autobiographical statements about their life to allow the social worker or agency to get to know them better.
 The home study will require background checks for members of the household over the age of 16 and three or four reference letters from family members and friends.